Self-care for Sensitive Souls

 If you’ve been around meditation for any length of time, you’ll have come across loving-kindness meditation.

 Loving-kindness is the practice of cultivating the feeling of universal love - in other words love for all beings, beyond personal or romantic love.
 Typically in meditation we do this by directing compassionate wishes towards ourselves and others.
-In Buddhism this is known as metta, or compassion meditation.

 You would probably expect the research to show that loving-kindness increases positive feelings of goodwill and empathy, and indeed it does.